-Plan to join us in march, 2026 for the 123rd anniversary celebration with president theodore roosevelt!
+Plan to join us in march 20-22, 2026 for the 123rd anniversary celebration with president theodore roosevelt!

-Thanks to everyone who participated and supported us for another amazingly fun celebration of Pelican Island National Wildlife Refuge this year!
+Thanks to everyone who participated and supported us for another amazingly fun celebration of Pelican Island National Wildlife Refuge last year!
 We enjoyed a wonderful fireside chat at the Heritage Center, Vero Beach with President Roosevelt to start the weekend off.
 We will be sharing a few photos from the weekend’s events here and on our Facebook page soon.
 VeroNews.com also has a story with some photos from the fireside chat here.

 The Pelican Island National Wildlife Refuge is located at the north end of Jungle Trail There are signs for the Refuge at the northern entrance to Jungle Trail, about 3.5 miles north of the A1A/route 510 intersection.
 Once on Jungle Trail, the first facility you will come to is a Welcome Area and restrooms on the left.
 A little farther south on the right, you will encounter the Centennial Trail and Pelican Island Viewing Area.
 The Centennial Trail includes planks chronicling the establishment of each refuge in the country, leading to the overlook of Pelican Island.
 For more information about the Refuge, visit their website at www.fws.gov/refuge/pelican-island.